bocaj111004/ESPLibrary/README.md

 ESPLibrary:RemoveESP(Character) -- Removes esp from the player's character after 10 seconds.
 ```

-You can also edit the settings of the esp even if the script you are using doesn't have esp settings built-in:
+You can also edit the settings of the esp with your executor:

 ```
 local ESPLibrary = getgenv().ESPLibrary